-But younger caravanners or trailer tent owners who passed their driving after 1997 will have an ordinary B (car) licence which imposes tighter restrictions.
+But younger caravanners or trailer tent owners who passed their driving test after 1997 will have an ordinary B (car) licence which imposes tighter restrictions.
 This limits towing to smaller and lighter trailers.
 Here’s what B licence holders can do:

 - Drive a vehicle up to 3,500kg MAM towing a trailer of up to 750kg MAM